Kudos To Nike — They’re Making It Easier For Athletes To Compete In Hijabs

-by Alice Paulse; photography courtesy of Nike
+by Alice Paulse, additional reporting by Megan Flemmit; photography courtesy of Nike

-Earlier this week women were applauding the company for recognising that fitness-lovers come in all sizes by releasing their first ever plus size range.
+Earlier this year women were applauding the company for recognising that fitness-lovers come in all sizes by releasing their first ever plus size range.
 Now the company has taken it to a whole new level by making it easier for female athletes to compete in hijabs.

 What Inspired The Nike Pro Hijab Line?

 For years champion fencer and olympic medallist, Ibtihaj Muhammad competed in a children’s hijab that was made out of doubled georgette material.
 When wet the material would get heavy and stiff, obstructing her hearing.
 As a result she was carded for false starting many times.
 In 2016 she became the first American to compete at the Olympics in Rio wearing a hijab, but competing in a traditional hijab was far from ideal.

 Muhammad joined athletes like Saudi Arabia’s runner Sarah Attar, who wore a hijab whilst competing in the 800 meter heat in 2012 at the London Olympics and Emirati weightlifter Amna Al Haddad, who did so at the 2016 Olympics in Rio.

 Finding a hijab that worked well for a particular sport was a major challenge.
 “I remember I only had a few that I used for training and hadn’t been able to find that particular style anymore,” says Muhammad.
 Athletes who wear hijabs at athletic competitions have been scrutinised in the past.
 “When I was in school, I always had to have a letter from a local imam that said that it was safe for me to wear my religious covering during sport,” she says.
 “My coaches had to have that with them at all times.”